Aerie Pharma (AERI) Receives a Buy from Needham

 In a report released today, Serge Belanger from Needham assigned a Buy rating to Aerie Pharma (AERI), with a price target of $38.00.
-The company’s shares closed last Thursday at $16.01.
+The company’s shares closed last Thursday at $14.22, close to its 52-week low of $10.80.

-Aerie Pharma has an analyst consensus of Strong Buy, with a price target consensus of $29.00, implying an 80.6% upside from current levels.
-In a report issued on May 7, Piper Sandler also maintained a Buy rating on the stock with a $35.00 price target.
+Currently, the analyst consensus on Aerie Pharma is a Strong Buy with an average price target of $29.00, implying a 101.5% upside from current levels.
+In a report issued on May 15, Mizuho Securities also maintained a Buy rating on the stock with a $29.00 price target.

 See today’s analyst top recommended stocks >>